 Michael and I wanted to experiment in the kitchen together and create a tofu sandwich that would make any vegan proud to serve friends and family that would generally assume that all vegans eat is a salad.
 This sandwich can compete with any other, vegan or not!

 A lot of it has to come down to how you marinate the tofu and the sauce you marry it with.

 We wanted something that was very easy to make and used ingredients that we have in the house most of the time.

 One thing that I did buy which we don’t always have (and I personally wouldn’t use it for anything else then marinate) is the vegan fish sauce.
-The smell is so overpowering and we didn’t really find the right fit for how to use it besides in this recipe.
+The smell is so overpowering, and we didn’t really find the right fit for how to use it besides in this recipe.
 If you don’t have access to it, just using the garlic powder and tamari should be fine as well.

-This recipe isn’t something we eat frequently in our house, but with the weather warming up, it felt like the right time to share it.
+This recipe isn’t something we frequently eat in our house, but with the weather warming up, it felt like the right time to share it.
 I know all of you around the world that aren’t in Australia are all going into Autumn/Fall now but I think it’s also very fitting for that season with a nice kombucha or beer.

-Let us know in the comments below what you think of this recipe, we’re a little obsessed!
+Let us know in the comments below what you think of this recipe.
+We’re a little obsessed!

 - ¼ cup rice bran oil (or any cooking oil)

 - 2 tbsp balsamic vinegar